patbec/homeserver-startpage/README.md

 ### Handlers

-If you want to use the `Console` item to open an **SSH connection**, it works out of the box on Linux and macOS.
+If you want to use the `Secure Shell` item to open an **SSH connection**, it works out of the box on Linux and macOS.
 For Windows, a registry entry is required, pointing to the Windows terminal, for example.

 The shell handler looks like this: `ssh://console.thinkbox.center`